tsuyoshicho/night-and-day/README.md

 let g:nd_night_theme = 'petrel'
 ~~~

 Simply drop the above code into your `vimrc`, editing the theme names as needed.
+(If a theme is already defined in your `vimrc`, remove it.)

 The **thresholds** of day and night are set with `g:nd_dawn_time` and `g:nd_dusk_time`.
 Each of these variables accepts an integer value from 0 to 23, representing hours on the 24-hour clock (0 is midnight, 1 is 1 AM, 23 is 11 PM).
 For instance, to have your day theme activate at 8AM and your night theme activate at 8PM: